mail()

 function, you'll be writing stacks of code, and you'll probably have lots of really difficult to find bugs.

-How can I capture the result of var_dump to a string?
+How do I replace all occurrences of a string?